m3trik/Scripts_portable/docs/README.md

 * set window flags and attributes.

-* set event filters and overrides.
+* set event filters and overrides for the main widget.

-* construct paint events.
+* construct an overlay for paint events.

 ## tk_signals: